enphase/embedded-nvm/embedded-nvm-settings/README.md

     let settings = AppSettings::new(backend, VersionedPostcardFormat);

     // load existing settings from flash (if any)
-    // on error, the settings object is unmodified and here keeps the initial defaults settings.load().await.ok();
+    // on error, the settings object is unmodified (here, keeps initial defaults) settings.load().await.ok();

     let a = settings.get().a;  // read value